 Minimizes Serious Falls

-This statistic is a measure of the percent of long-term residents which had falls which resulted in serious injury.
-This is one of the statistics we use in computing nursing ratings.
+This statistic tells you the percentage of long-term stay residents that had falls which caused severe injury.
+This is one of the statistics we use in computing our nursing scores.

 Minimizes Urinary Tract Infections

 In Arbutus Park Retirement Community, 0% of Patients had UTIs

 This tells you the percentage of residents who have had a urinary tract infection.
 UTI's are considered by many experts to be an indicator of the quality of nursing care .
 UTI's are routinely associated with a facility with worst hygiene practices.
 However, this statistic can be skewed for some facilities due to different reporting standards for infections.

 In Arbutus Park Retirement Community, 15.72% of Patients use Anti-Psychotic Medication